 Through graduate-level study, nurses will develop enhanced analytical skills and deliver care that ensures safety and improves quality outcomes.
-The academic content of the program focuses on achieving the core competencies identified by the Institute of Medicine (2010) for all health care providers.

 The program is designed for part-time study to accommodate the responsibilities of adult learners.
 The college’s adult learners pursue their academic goals while balancing work, family and community commitments.
 The nursing faculty serve as facilitators in both program advisement and instruction.

 At Empire State College's School of Nursing, you can:

 - complete your degree in as little as 10 months*

 - Integrate advanced principles and theories from nursing and related sciences to effect changes in health care practices and policies

 - Assume a leadership role on interprofessional teams and facilitate collaboration by using advanced communication skills

 - Critique strategies for ethical decision making in nursing research, education, and clinical practice management

 - Engage in lifelong learning activities that further professional role development (as a nurse educator or a nurse administrator)